Software inventory - threat and vulnerability management

 - Security recommendations page > Select a recommendation > Select Open software page in the flyout

 - Event timeline page > Select an event > Select the hyperlinked software name (like Visual Studio 2017) in the section called "Related component" in the flyout

 A full page will appear with all the details of a specific software and the following information:

-Side panel with vendor information, prevalence of the software in the organization (including number of devices it is installed on, and exposed devices that are not patched), whether and exploit is available, and impact to your exposure score
+Side panel with vendor information, prevalence of the software in the organization (including number of devices it's installed on, and exposed devices that aren't patched), whether and exploit is available, and impact to your exposure score

 Data visualizations showing the number of, and severity of, vulnerabilities and misconfigurations.
-Also, graphs of the number of exposed devices
+Also, graphs with the number of exposed devices

 Tabs with lists of the corresponding security recommendations for the weaknesses and vulnerabilities identified, the named CVEs of discovered vulnerabilities, the names of the devices that the software is installed on, and the specific versions of the software with the number of devices that have each version installed and number of vulnerabilities.